 Going Analog

-Gen Con 2017: The games of the show
+Gen Con 2017: The Games of the Show

 This past August, tabletop game publishers from around the world descended on Gen Con 50 like incorporated drug dealers, dishing out samples of Pandemic this, Catan that, for four solid days.
 And tens of thousands of gamers from around the world showed up and paid for the privilege of being marketed and sold to by these companies.
 That’s a lot of people chasing that next gaming high.
+What’s the draw?
+At North America’s largest tabletop gaming convention, fans can:

 • Buy games that aren’t out in stores yet